gimkasrikanth/google-maps-sdk-ios-drag-drop/README.md

 To receive callbacks when the marker was dragged, the dragging startet/ended or just when there was a long press on a coordinate you have to conform the `GMDraggableMarkerManagerDelegate` protocol.

-At the moment the following optional methods available:
+At the moment the following optional methods are available:

 1.	`- (void)mapView:(GMSMapView *)mapView didBeginDraggingMarker:(GMSMarker *)marker;`